pawlakus/acmecli/README.md

     Note: No ACMEv2 CA rolled out this challenge yet.
 It is planned for 2026.
     Also, no acme client supports this challenge (yet).

+# Contributing

+By submitting a contribution to be included in this project, you implicitly agree to licence your contribution under BSD 3-Clause Licence.

+# TODO

+* Investigate `NIST P-512` with `letsencrypt.org` and `pki.goog` as they seem
+  not working

+* design `certificate create` and `certificate revoke` commands, must write files to disk must generate private key for tls-server (if none prepared upfront), etc.

+* must support ACMEv2 extension profiles

+* must support ACMEv2 extension ACME Renewal Information

+* challenge - initially copy uacme external program approach, so user can handle all possible challenges himself in order that ACMEv2 presents them.

+* challenge - later focus on `http-01` (stateless) and `dns-persist-01`